APEXTest/APEXTest_Repo/APEXTest/ComparisionTesting/Common-Cases/Elements-Are-Disorder/Elements-Missing.md

 I am [Link1](http://www.baidu.com).
 This topic provides step-by-step instructions for installing Update Rollup 1 for Microsoft Forefront Endpoint Protection (FEP) 2010 on a server.
 To install this update, you must first download and expand Update Rollup 1 for Forefront Endpoint Protection 2010 for your operating system architecture from the [Link2 is missing].

-The following table is a list of the updates included in this package, their folder name within the package, [Link3](http://www.baidu.com)and the computer on which they should be installed.
+The following table is a list of the updates included in this package, their folder name within the package, [Link3 is missing]and the computer on which they should be installed.

 [List item is missing]
 * View the [Markdown Basics](https://help.github.com/articles/markdown-basics/)